 NATURE OF HCB

 Treatment of HCB events in surface water via ozonation is still in development.
-This technique has been applied in several field situations via dispersal of ozone nanobubbles to reduce planktonic chlorophyll concentrations (NBS 2018, without any species information however).
+This technique has been applied in several field situations via dispersal of ozone nanobubbles to reduce planktonic chlorophyll concentrations (NBS 2018),without any species information however.
+Currently, there is no available information on the effectiveness of ozone in treating benthic cyanobacteria mats.
+It is likely that the known limitations of the technique would limit its applicability on benthic populations.
 Ozonation remains an emerging strategy, as it is still largely a research technique.

 Large-scale ozonation use is estimated to be the most expensive of the advanced oxidation processes, according to a cost analysis conducted by Dore et al. (2013) for smaller systems.
 Primary expenses are capital costs, which can be in the millions, and yearly operational costs, which can be in the hundreds of millions.
 Dore et al. (2013) estimated that ozone treatment could cost between $0.10 and $0.50/m3 water, with costs decreasing precipitously at treatment volumes >10,000 m3/d.